Johnshandsable/Johnshandsable/README.md

 ### Hi there 👋 my name is John!

-Currently working on passion projects over the weekends.
-My time is spent learning the ins and outs of various technologies including Django, GraphQL, and React.
-With that said, I'd be interested in collaborating on open source projects, anything plant-related, or learning opportunities.
+Currently working as a fledgling software engineer at Minted.
+My time is spent learning the ins and outs of various technologies including Django, React, and Redux.

 - 💬 Ask me about native plants, coding, or music.
 - 😄 Pronouns: he/him